nmasse-itix/OpenSCAD-Examples/013-PSU-Enclosure/README.md

 The problem was that the existing case was made of metal and too small for the additional hardware.
 This lead to short circuits sometimes.

+You can find this project on Thingiverse: https://www.thingiverse.com/thing:2954456

 ## Design

 __The box ([`box.scad`](box.scad))__: